 \subsection{Topological formula for the HOMFLY-PT polynomial}

-For the model for the HOMFLY-PT polynomial, we define a state sum of the intersection pairings between classes $\mathscr F(\sigma_H)$ and $\mathscr L(\sigma_H)$ over all choices of renormalized Kauffman state $\sigma_H$.
-A subtle procedure for this part concerns the construction of the set of renormalized Kauffman states $\sigma_H$, presented in Section \ref{S:H}. \begin{defn} [Intersection form for the HOMFLY-PT polynomial] Let us consider the function $\Theta_H(D)$ defined as follows (see Definition \ref{intformulaH}):
+Our topological model defines the HOMFLY-PT polynomial via a state sum of intersection pairings between classes $\mathscr F(\sigma^K_H)$ and $\mathscr L(\sigma^K_H)$ indexed by {\em \bf renormalized Kauffman states} $\sigma^K_H$.
+These states correspond to {\em \bf Jaeger states} $\sigma_H$ (Lemma \ref{renkaf}) in the state sum formulation of the HOMFLY-PT polynomial due to Jaeger \cite{Jaeger}. \begin{defn} [Intersection form for the HOMFLY-PT polynomial] Consider the function $\Theta_H(D)$ defined as follows (see Definition \ref{intformulaH}):